PeterTing/Linebot_Richmenu_Script/README.md

 Need to intsall node first.

 ## How to use
-1. clone this repository to your local folder.
+1. clone this repository to your local.
 2. use command 'node [script name] -h' to see how to use each script.